Pepi II Neferkare

-Pepi II Neferkare (c.
-2284 BC) (Note: The year 2247 BC is a conservative lower estimate based on the number of cattle counts (thirty-one) that occurred during the pharaoh's reign, if counts are assumed to have been taken annually.
+Pepi II Neferkare (2284 BC – after 2247 BC, probably either c.
+2216 or c.
+2184 BC) (Note: The year 2247 BC is a conservative lower estimate based on the number of cattle counts (thirty-one) that occurred during the pharaoh's reign, if counts are assumed to have been taken annually.
 Though Egyptian cattle counts are most often thought to have taken place biennially, late Old Kingdom reigns might have been an exception to the rule.
 If they indeed were taken every two years, then the pharaoh reigned for about 62 years, till around 2212 BC.
-Pepi II is often mentioned as the longest-reigning monarch in History based on accounts from the late 2nd millennium BC Turin canon and the 3rd century BC history of Egypt by Manetho.
+Pepi II is often mentioned as the longest-reigning monarch in history based on accounts from the late 2nd millennium BC Turin canon and the 3rd century BC history of Egypt by Manetho.
 Earlier sources upon which Manetho's estimate and the Turin canon are based are probably lost.) was a king of the Sixth Dynasty in Egypt's Old Kingdom.
 His second name, Neferkare (Nefer-ka-Re), means "Beautiful is the Ka of Re".
 He succeeded to the throne at age six, after the death of Nemtyemsaf I.

 Pepi II's reign marked a sharp decline of the Old Kingdom.
 As the power of the nomarchs grew, the power of the king declined.
 With no dominant central power, local nobles began raiding each other's territories and the Old Kingdom came to an end within a couple of years after the end of Pepi II's reign.
 This led to the First Intermediate Period of Egypt which lasted from the Seventh Dynasty of Egypt to the Tenth Dynasty of Egypt.

 According to the ancient historian Manetho (4th century BC), he reigned for 94 years, and according to the Turin King List (13th century BC), for 90 years.
 Since the latest contemporary documentary evidence for Pepi II dates from his 62nd year of reign, the 90+ years may be questionable.